How To Save Time and Money With a Meeting Room Scheduler

 Make Decisions Based on Data, Not Just Instinct

-A workplace analytics tool (included in a meeting room scheduling software package or offered as an add-on) helps you identify patterns based on data such as room utilization, number of meetings per month, average meeting duration and number of attendees, even no-show rates!
-Such insights can help you optimize existing spaces and guide future office design, and take the guesswork out of it altogether!
+A workplace analytics tool (included in a meeting room scheduling software package or offered as an add-on) helps identify patterns based on data such as room utilization, number of meetings per month, average meeting duration, number of attendees, and no-show rates.
+Such insights can help optimize existing spaces and guide future office design , taking the guesswork out of planning.

 Discover More Space

 Competition over meeting rooms can be a problem.
-One contributing factor is rooms that are available (due to no-shows) but are occupied on the calendar, because people forget to cancel their reservations.
-Other factors include recurring meetings, where the room reservation is still on the calendar, and double-booking in shared office spaces where employees use different calendar systems.
-A scheduler can help.
+Contributing factors include rooms that are available (due to no-shows) but occupied on the calendar because people forget to cancel reservations.
+Other factors include recurring meetings where the room reservation stays on the calendar, and double-booking in shared office spaces where employees use different calendar systems.
+A scheduler can help solve these issues.

 How to Choose a Meeting Room Scheduler

-When comparing meeting room scheduling solutions, there are numerous key characteristics to take into account.
-Let’s split them into software and hardware to make things easier:
+When comparing meeting room scheduling solutions, consider key characteristics split into software and hardware:

 Software

 The user interface.
 The usability of a meeting room scheduler is very important.
-Check if your scheduler of your choice is intuitive and whether you can see future bookings.
-Pay close attention to how the information is displayed on the screen – is it easy to understand?
+Check if your chosen scheduler is intuitive and whether you can see future bookings.
+Pay close attention to how information is displayed on screen — is it easy to understand?

 The check-in feature.
-It's that easy to increase room availability and avoid unused rooms!
-All you need to do is have participants check in their meetings when they arrive.
+This is an easy way to increase room availability and avoid unused rooms.
+All you need is for participants to check in when they arrive.
 Otherwise, they lose their reservation after a certain number of minutes and another employee can book the room.

-The extend / end early functions.
+The extend/end early functions.
 Sometimes you need a few extra minutes to wrap up.
-An extend meeting feature (on the room displays and the app) should let you add extra time to the booking.
-An end early feature should also make the room available to others if you finish early.
+An extend meeting feature (on room displays and the app) should let you add extra time to the booking.
+An end early feature should make the room available to others if you finish early.

 Floor plan maps.
-Interactive maps of office floor plans are great for companies with many office buildings and meeting rooms, as they offer an overview of the entire space.
-They can be used to find and book available meeting rooms, and to help visitors or employees from other offices navigate by themselves.
+Interactive maps of office floor plans are great for companies with many office buildings and meeting rooms, as they offer an overview of entire spaces.
+They can be used to find and book available meeting rooms and help visitors or employees from other offices navigate by themselves.

 Hardware

 Digital signage.
-Digital signage is a screen of any size, that displays any type of content.
-It’s connected to a content management system or software that sends the data to be displayed.
+Digital signage is a screen of any size that displays any type of content.
+It’s connected to a content management system or software that sends data to be displayed.
 A common digital signage product is the meeting room display placed outside a meeting room to indicate availability.

 RFID/NFC reader.
 RFID (Radio Frequency Identification) and NFC (Near Field Communication) are two wireless technologies for user authentication — usually with cards or tags.
 Both work with radio signals and can be used to book meeting rooms and manage room bookings.
 NFC is a newer version of RFID.

 Touch or traditional screen.
 A display without a touchscreen can only show information, but you can’t interact with it.
-With a touchscreen, on the other hand, you can book a meeting room on the spot and make changes to an existing booking.
+With a touchscreen, you can book a meeting room on the spot and make changes to an existing booking.
 Talk about the full potential of a room management system!

 Connectivity.
 While many room tablets are battery-powered and connect to WiFi, some room displays also support PoE (Power over Ethernet), where the network cable doubles as a power source.
 No more charging batteries, and the internet connection tends to be more reliable!
 Plus, PoE is usually faster and more secure.

-We know that meeting rooms can be a source of workplace frustration, but it doesn’t have to be that way.
+Meeting rooms can be a source of workplace frustration, but it doesn’t have to be that way.
 With YAROOMS you can begin to make the most out of your meeting spaces.
-The Outlook integration makes it easy for employees to use the Microsoft suite to book rooms in seconds, and the meeting room display shows a calendar grid for all rooms – easy to see what rooms are available at a glance!
-The best part?
-You won't have to search for times and locations and hope you find space ever again.
-That’s a promise.
+The Outlook integration makes it easy for employees to use the Microsoft suite to book rooms in seconds, and the meeting room display shows a calendar grid for all rooms — easy to see what rooms are available at a glance!
+You won’t have to search for times and locations and hope you find space ever again.